Troyle moved in to receive the attack.

 Kaidus thought about the academy.

 He was nowhere near finishing all the books in the library, but he did accomplish what he set out to do, which was to find clues about the past.
 He already has a destination to further his search, and it did not matter to him whether he remained a student or leave the school.
-All that’s left is to wait for a good opportunity to leave Darsus without worrying his parents.
+All that is left, was to wait for a good opportunity to leave Darsus without worrying his parents.

 Even the threat of Tal’hrus seemed to have simmered down.
 He did not know if they would return, but if they did, Hasen would be here to protect his family.

 Also looking at his family situation, Lord Varath is a powerful friend that Troyle could rely on should anything happen within Ferrent.
-If worst comes to worst, there is always Hasen.
+If worse comes to worse, there is always Hasen.

 He contemplated the decisions and weighed the different outcomes.
 There was no clear path to take, but he was sure about one thing: he would have to leave sooner or later.